Solving the cohomological equation for locally hamiltonian flows, part II -- global obstructions: Proofs of the main theorems

-Finally, in Section~\ref{sec:proofmain}, we apply the tools developed in \cite{Fr-Ki2} to make a transition from cohomological equations over IETs to equations for locally Hamiltonian flows on any minimal component $M'\subset M$.
-Then by combining them with the cohomological results over IETs in Section \ref{sec;coh-iet}, optimal regularity of solutions to cohomological equations $Xu=f$ is obtained.
-The regularity is determined by the order (or the hat-order) of three different types of invariant distributions $\mathfrak{C}^{k}_{\sigma,l}$, $\mathfrak{d}^{k}_{\sigma,j}$ and $\mathfrak{F}_{\bar t}$.
+Finally, in Section~\ref{sec:proofmain}, we apply the tools developed in \cite{Fr-Ki2} to transition from cohomological equations over IETs to equations for locally Hamiltonian flows on any minimal component $M'\subset M$.
+Then, by combining these with the cohomological results over IETs from Section \ref{sec;coh-iet}, we obtain optimal regularity of solutions to the cohomological equations $Xu=f$.
+The regularity is determined by the order (or the hat-order) of three different types of invariant distributions: $\mathfrak{C}^{k}_{\sigma,l}$, $\mathfrak{d}^{k}_{\sigma,j}$, and $\mathfrak{F}_{\bar t}$.